A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part II: some properties for sheaves

-\item A \emph{$p$-adic scheme} $X$ is an ind object of the category of schemes which is isomorphic to the inductive system of schemes $\smash{X_.=(X_k)_{k\ge 1}}$ arising from a $p$-adic formal scheme in the sense of \cite{EGA1}.
+\item A \emph{$p$-adic scheme} $X$ is an ind object of the category of schemes which is isomorphic to the inductive system of schemes $\smash{X_.=(X_k)_{k\ge 1}}$ where $X_k$ is the reduction mod $p^k$ of a $p$-adic formal scheme in the sense of \cite{EGA1}.
 The category of $p$-adic schemes is denoted $\cal Sch_p$.
-The category $\cal Sch_{p,nil}$ of schemes where $p$ is locally nilpotent is identified to a full subcategory of $\cal Sch_p$ in the natural way.
+The category $\cal Sch_{p,nil}$ of schemes where $p$ is locally nilpotent is identified with a full subcategory of $\cal Sch_p$ in the natural way.